armanriazi/typescript-all-in-one/workspace/types/module/ambient/d.ts.md

 # Declaration file
 A declaration file is a special type of file used by the TypeScript compiler.
 It is only used during the compilation step and is used as a sort of reference file to describe JavaScript.
 Declaration files are similar to the header files used in C or C++ or the interfaces used in Java.
 They simply describe the structure of available functions and properties but do not provide an implementation.

+The purpose of a declaration file is to tell the TypeScript **compiler ahead of time** what the structure of a JavaScript library looks like.
+We have seen that we can use all of the TypeScript keywords and language features within a declaration file.

 You can tell TypeScript that you are trying to describe code that exists elsewhere (e.g. written in JavaScript/CoffeeScript/The runtime environment like the browser or Node.js) using the `declare` keyword.
 As a quick example:

 ```ts